Mejio/ePortfolio/README.md

 - Use the contact form to simulate sending a message (submission triggers a modal popup).

 ## Contributing
-Contributions are welcome!
+Contributions are welcome here (just as long as you don't mess it up and commit changes, i won't allow that lol)!
 Follow these steps to contribute:

 1. Fork the repository on GitHub.
 2. Create a new branch for your feature or bugfix: